solid/authorization-panel/proposals/evaluation/uc-1-consent.md

 ## Extending to the Web of Services

-Satisfied with FinanceInsight's capabilities, Alice wants to allow the App to follow links from the data on her pod, to data about transaction she is involved in located across the web.
+Satisfied with FinanceInsight's capabilities, Alice wants to allow the App to follow links from the data on her pod to data located across the web, only when its about transactions in which she is involved.
 For example she has links to her Bank statements, to receipts from shops she visited, and bills from electricity, water and other services providers.
 These remote spaces are protected to only